conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

 ------------------------------

 TravisCI is used to build packages for IBM Power 8+.
 After merging a staged-recipes pull request, it might be necessary to force sync your repositories in TravisCI to see the reload and cancel buttons.
-To do this please visit `<https://travis-ci.com/profile>`_ and click "Sync accounts".
+To do this please visit `<https://app.travis-ci.com/account/repositories>`__ and click the "Sync accounts" button.

 Enabling Travis
 ...............